wix-incubator/react-native-crash-course/docs/App.Remx.md

 }
 ```

-Add to your package json a script that will run your JSON server:
+Let's also add add a script that will run your JSON server to your package json:
 `"fake-server": "json-server --watch db.json"`

-Run the fake server: `npm run fake-server`
+Now let's run the fake server: `npm run fake-server`

 That's it, you now have your own REST API server - go to [http://localhost:3000/posts/1](http://localhost:3000/posts/1) to get your posts.

-> Bug alert: If you are having issues with fetching from localhost on Android please follow this issue or use iOS:
+> Bug alert: If you are having issues with fetching from localhost on Android, please follow this issue or use iOS:
   https://github.com/facebook/react-native/pull/23984
-  You can also try to run [adb reverse](http://blog.grio.com/2015/07/android-tip-adb-reverse.html)
+> You can also try to run [adb reverse](http://blog.grio.com/2015/07/android-tip-adb-reverse.html)

 ## 8. Fetch Posts from the Server